Air Quality

 Air quality is measured year-round at the provincial air monitoring station located at Courtenay Elementary.
 Measurements are compared against the BC Air Quality Objectives, which specify the maximum allowable concentration of pollutants.

 Measurements of fine particulate matter, also known as PM2.5, exceed the BC Air Quality Objectives on multiple days per year.
-Hourly measurements indicate PM2.5 is highest during winter evenings and periods of wildfire smoke.
+Hourly measurements of PM2.5 are highest during winter evenings and periods of wildfire smoke.

 Resources: